-The damage was found to be generated by sudden uplift or detachment of the slabs from the bottom ([1], [2]).
+The damage was found to be generated by sudden uplift or detachment of the slabs from the bottom (Bowers and Tsai, 1969; Sanchez and Viscaino, 1973).
 This uplift occurred at discharges much lower than the design discharge and, as an example, at Karnafuli Dam it was found to be generated by severe pressure fluctuations that may enter the outlets of the drain system and the joints between the slabs.
 This has stimulated researchers to investigate the presence of dynamic pressures underneath the slabs.
-These underpressures travel through the joints as pressure waves with celerities that are considered much higher than the travel velocity of the surface pressures from which they originate ([3]).
+These underpressures travel through the joints as pressure waves with celerities that are considered much higher than the travel velocity of the surface pressures from which they originate (Fiorotto and Rinaldo, 1992).
 They may generate instantaneous net uplift pressures that are able to destabilize the slabs.

 Determination of underpressures depends on the location and dimensions of both the slab joints and the pressure release pipes of the drainage system.
 Both types of discontinuities are present in a standard lining design and represent potential entries for underpressures.
 Therefore, slab joints are most often equipped with water stops that are designed to prevent pressure pulses at the slab surface from entering the joints.
 These water stops, however, age with time and subsequent flooding.
 Especially slab vibrations during floods may enhance deterioration of the water stops.
 Therefore, the use of water stops alone may not be considered as a sufficient countermeasure against slab uplift.
 Second, depending on the location of the pipe entries and the configuration of the network, drainage pipes may stimulate underpressures.
+Their influence on the generation and transfer of dynamic pressures underneath slabs is not fully understood yet.

-Theoretical and experimental research has been performed in the 1980's and 1990's to account for instantaneous dynamic underpressures in lining joints ([3], [4], [5]), however without accounting for transient pressure wave effects.
-Bellin and Fiorotto (1995) [4] directly measured uplift forces on laboratory scaled concrete slabs of different dimensions and subjected to hydraulic jump impact.
+Theoretical and experimental research has been performed in the 1980's and 1990's to account for instantaneous dynamic underpressures in lining joints (Fiorotto and Rinaldo, 1992; Bellin and Fiorotto, 1995; Fiorotto and Salandin, 2000), however without accounting for transient pressure wave effects.
+Bellin and Fiorotto (1995) directly measured uplift forces on laboratory scaled concrete slabs of different dimensions and subjected to hydraulic jump impact.
 The scale of the model did not allow detecting transient waves, however.

-Other small-scale experiments of uplift pressures on concrete slabs and/or blocks have been performed by Yuditskii (1963) [6] for a ski-jump spillway, by Reinius (1986) [7] for water flowing parallel to the foundation, and by Liu et al. (1998) [8] for the Three-Gorges spillway.
-Lastly, Melo et al. (2006) [9] proposed a concrete slab design method that is solely based on time-averaged net dynamic uplift pressures.
+Other small-scale experiments of uplift pressures on concrete slabs and/or blocks have been performed by Yuditskii (1963) for a ski-jump spillway, by Reinius (1986) for water flowing parallel to the foundation, and by Liu et al. (1998) for the Three-Gorges spillway.
+Lastly, Melo et al. (2006) proposed a concrete slab design method that is solely based on time-averaged net dynamic uplift pressures.

 It has to be outlined that all of these tests have been performed at a small scale that does not allow detecting pressure wave phenomena.
-Recently, prototype-scaled experiments performed in the field of fracturing of rock joints due to high-velocity jet impact ([10], [11]) have shown that pressure waves in joints may travel at very low wave celerities, typically 50-200 m/s, due to the presence of air in the water.
-Hence, transient effects such as wave oscillations and resonance may be relevant when defining extreme pressures underneath concrete linings ([10]).
+Recently, prototype-scaled experiments performed in the field of fracturing of rock joints due to high-velocity jet impact (Bollaert and Schleiss, 2005; Bollaert, 2004) have shown that pressure waves in joints may travel at very low wave celerities, typically 50-200 m/s, due to the presence of air in the water.
+Hence, transient effects such as wave oscillations and resonance may be relevant when defining extreme pressures underneath concrete linings (Bollaert and Schleiss, 2005).

-As such, the present paper outlines a new design method for concrete linings of plunge pool stilling basins and illustrates the main steps of the method.
+As such, the present paper outlines a new design method for concrete linings of plunge pool stilling basins and illustrates the main steps of the method based on real-life case studies in the western US and in central Switzerland.